Deadpool and Wolverine (2024) Film Review

 Flashback to the Spring of 2018, mere weeks before Thanos’ invasion of Earth and we see Wade Wilson in the MCU 616-Universe!
 Yes, this historic moment actually happens near the beginning of the film!
 At the end of Deadpool 2, Wade commandeered Cable’s Time Travel device and proceeded to make several changes to his Timeline, undoing a lot of the recent tragedy that had befallen him.
 I was under the assumption heading into this movie that Deadpool’s actions would result in his encounter with the TVA, but as it turns out, TVA Agent Paradox couldn’t have cared less about Deadpool’s antics.
 More on that in a bit.

 Paradox explains to Wade that he wants to hire Deadpool to destroy the 10005-Universe, or more directly, put said Universe out of Paradox’s misery.
-For Paradox has been assigned to oversee the imminent destruction of the 100005-Universe, which has already commenced and could take up to 2,000 years to finish, according to Paradox.
+For Paradox has been assigned to oversee the imminent destruction of Earth-10005, which has already commenced and could take up to 2,000 years to finish, according to Paradox.
 The reason for this has nothing to do with anything that Wade has done.
 It’s actually due to the death of Wolverine.
 As it turns out, Wolverine is something called an “Anchor Being”, something that every Universe has and someone who’s life is essential to the continued existence of their Universe.
 This more or less serves as a meta commentary from Marvel Studios to suggest that Fox’s X-Men film Universe could never have survived without a Wolverine, and in-Universe, it’s quite literal.
 Earth-10005 was doomed the moment that Logan took his final breath.
-Agent Paradox offers Wade a life upon the Sacred Timeline and the chance to become an Avenger with it if he takes the job, going so far as to show Deadpool video montages of MCU characters (most notably Wade’s personal hero Captain America, who Wade gleefully salutes) and even a moment from Wade’s presumed future in which he appears to be dying while being comforted by Thor!
+Agent Paradox offers Wade a life upon the Sacred Timeline and the chance to become an Avenger if he agrees to work with him, going so far as to show Deadpool video montages of MCU 616 characters and even a moment from Wade’s presumed future in which he appears to be dying while being comforted by Thor!

 Marvel Studios / The Walt Disney Company

 Obviously, Deadpool wants for all of this to be real, and there is a remarkable moment in which he literally commandeers the lens through which we as viewers are watching and denounces Fox before exclaiming that he’s “going to Disneyland.”
-Deadpool is enthusiastically fitted for a new super suit and armed with adamantium swords, but to say that he is deeply troubled by the nature of the job would be a gross understatement, as the 10005-Universe is Wade’s native Timeline and more importantly, where everyone important to him actively resides.
-So, this is a no-go for Wade Wilson, and after breaking Paradox’s nose, Wade commandeers a TemPad with hopes of traversing the Multiverse in search of a new Wolverine that can replace his Timeline’s departed Anchor.
+Deadpool is enthusiastically fitted for a new super suit and armed with adamantium swords, but to say that he is deeply troubled by the nature of the job would be a gross understatement, as after hearing the details pertaining to the fate of his native Timeline, Wade rebelliously breaks Paradox’s nose and commandeers a TemPad with hopes of traversing the Multiverse in search of a new Wolverine that can replace his Timeline’s departed Anchor.

 Wolverine swiftly decapitates Sabretooth and he and Deadpool encounter a heroic member of the Void’s Resistance against Cassandra, and it’s none other than Chris Evans!
 In an absolutely perfect sequence, Wade believes that he has found a Variant of Captain America but realizes how wrong that he is upon the words “Flame On!” by Evans.
 This is not Steve Rogers!
 It’s Johnny Storm / The Human Torch in a reprisal by Evans of his roles in 2005’s Fantastic Four and 2007’s Fantastic Four: Rise of the Silver Surfer!
 After Johnny is taken down by Pyro, an unimpressed Deadpool is taken into custody and taken to Cassandra along with Johnny Storm and Logan.